 Things You Didn’t Know I Did Because Of Pain

-Wear sunglasses when I am not outside- Some people with migraine disease are not sensitive to light but about eighty to ninety percent of migraineurs have reported light sensitivity.
-When I get a migraine lights are painful because I am sensitive to light and sometimes you may see me wearing sunglasses indoors or I may shut off all the lights in the morning while drinking my coffee.
-Light can be painful when you live with pain and can make pain that I might have been able to get rid of even worse.
-Luckily, I haven’t had a migraine attack in a while and have been able to handle a little more lighting than I would be able to if my migraine pain was flaring but I am still light sensitive all the time even when I am not experiencing pain.
-If I am able to, I will turn off all the lights when I have a migraine, but I don’t live alone and can’t always do that which is why sunglasses are a migraineurs best friend because you can’t always turn off the lights, but you can wear sunglasses and dim the lights on your computer for less pain.
-It can be tricky to tell if I am in pain by how many lights I am turning off because sometimes I am not in pain and just want to sit in darkness.
+Wear sunglasses indoors- Some people with migraine disease are not sensitive to light, but about eighty to ninety percent of migraineurs have reported light sensitivity.
+When I get a migraine, lights are very painful because I am light-sensitive and sometimes you may see me wearing sunglasses indoors, or I may shut off all the lights in the morning while drinking my coffee.
+Light can be painful when you live with migraine, and it can make the pain that I might have been able to get rid of even worse.
+Luckily, I haven’t had a migraine attack in a while and have been able to handle a little more lighting than I would be able to if my migraine pain were flaring, but sometimes you may see me wearing sunglasses while making lunch.
+If I am able to, I will turn off all the lights when I have a migraine, but I don’t live alone and can’t always do that, which is why sunglasses are a migraineur’s best friend.
+You can’t always turn off the lights, but you can wear sunglasses and dim the lights on your computer for less pain.
+It can be tricky to tell if I am in pain by how many lights I am turning off, because sometimes I am not in pain and just want to sit in darkness.

-Sometimes I may skip a couple of workouts– Exercise can help improve pain but it’s usually only recommended as a way to prevent pain, but it is not something you do when you are in a flare because it can make it worse.
-I struggle to be consistent with my workouts because I live with migraine disease and also have chronic pelvic pain that I think might be from endometriosis which can affect the frequency of my workouts.
-I wish I could be consistent with my workout routine but if I am on my period and I can barely get out of bed or have a migraine attack it’s not happening because you need to prioritize rest and getting better.
+Sometimes I may skip a couple of workouts– Exercise can help improve pain but it’s usually only recommended as a way to prevent pain, and it is not something you do when you are in a flare because it can make it worse.
+I struggle to be consistent with my workouts because I live with migraine disease and have endometriosis which can affect the frequency of my workouts.
+I wish I could be consistent with my workout routine but if I am on my period and I can barely get out of bed or have a migraine attack it’s not happening because you need to prioritize rest to get better.
 Most of the time when I skip a workout it’s not because I was lazy, and I didn’t want to, and I had no choice.
-I do not build muscle as quickly as someone without pain because sometimes I can’t be as consistent with my workouts and sometimes will go two or three weeks and barely do any exercise but there is not a lot, I can do to change that.
-When you live with pain you can’t always force yourself to exercise because sometimes your body needs rest more than it needs physical activity.
-If skip a lot of workouts it could be because I am lazy but it’s likely due to pain.
+I do not build muscle as quickly as someone without pain because sometimes I can’t be as consistent with my workouts and will go two or three weeks and barely do any exercise.
+There is not a lot I can do to change that because you can’t control everything about your pain.
+When you live with pain, you can’t always force yourself to exercise because sometimes your body needs rest more than it needs physical activity.
+If I skip a lot of workouts, it could be because I am lazy and didn’t want to but it’s likely due to pain.
 You should never shame someone who lives with pain for doing less exercise because sometimes our bodies don’t allow us to move more.

-Chronic pain sufferers can live normal lives, but sometimes it causes you to do things at a slower pace and make accommodations that someone without pain wouldn’t have to consider.
-Most people in pain have invisible pain and you won’t know someone is struggling by looking at them but even though someone may not tell you they are in pain a lot of the time there are visible signs and it’s not as invisible as you think.
-People in pain often move at a slower pace than they normally would, skip workouts, and sometimes don’t eat as consistently as they normally would because you don’t have the energy to get up and do basic tasks which is something a lot of people take for granted.
-If you notice someone is moving slower it doesn’t always mean they are in pain, but it most certainly can be a sign of pain, and it can never hurt to offer assistance because the worst that can happen is they tell you they don’t need help.
-I hate that people in pain are expected to function at the same capacity as someone without pain because it’s an unrealistic expectation and we need to stop holding disabled people to the same standard as non-disabled people.
+When you have chronic pain, you can live a normal life, but sometimes it causes you to do things at a slower pace and make accommodations that someone without pain wouldn’t have to consider.
+Most people in pain have invisible pain, and you won’t know someone is struggling by looking at them, but even though someone doesn’t look like they are in pain, that doesn’t mean they are not.
+People in pain often move at a slower pace than they normally would, skip workouts, and sometimes don’t eat as consistently as they normally would because you don’t have the energy to get up and do basic tasks.
+If you notice someone is moving more slowly, it doesn’t always mean they are in pain, but it most certainly can be a sign of pain.
+It can never hurt to offer assistance because the worst that can happen is they tell you they don’t need help.
 What thing have you done because of pain that you wish people knew?
 If you liked this post, please leave a comment below and share it with your friends.

 Leave a comment